How to Get the Insurance Deductible for Windshield Replacement Waived

 - The windshield will be replaced in a ‘zero-deductible’ state.

 Have you seen ads for car glass replacement which say that your deductible will be waived?
 You might have wondered, ‘what does this mean?’
 Or, ‘how can they do that?’
 A lot of people assume that these offers are a sign of bad business, but that’s not necessarily the case.
 This post is meant to help answer these questions.

 Car insurance costs include what is known as the deductible.
 If you are involved in an accident, your car insurance should cover the bulk of the expenses to fix the damage.
 But the deductible is the amount that a car owner is required to pay out of pocket for repairs.
 For example, if you have a total of $5,000 in repairs and your deductible is $500, you pay the $500 and your insurance policy will cover the remaining $4,500.

 Car insurance deductibles generally range between $100 and $2,000.
-That’s why if an offer promising to waive the insurance deductible is attractive.
+That’s why an offer promising to waive the insurance deductible could be attractive.

 Let’s take a closer look at the three situations in which your insurance deductible for a windshield replacement could be waived.